jzerbe/jzerbe.github.com/_posts/2013-06-23-two-quickies-in-south-pike-national-forest.md

 I would guess that by late May, most years these two trails are always snow-free.

-I started ~9:15am from the trailhead parking on _Teller County Road 62_ up the _Rasberry Mountain_ trail.
+I started ~9:15am from the trailhead parking on _Teller County Road 62_ up the _Raspberry Mountain_ trail.
 Take a few switchbacks up to the ridgeline and you have already cleared most of the elevation gain.
 Just be sure to stay on the old road, as once you are along the ridge, there are various places where you can go down onto private property and other public trails.
 The last mile is great singletrack